Difegue/DoujinSoft/README.md

 chown tomcat8 DoujinSoft-data/
 chmod -R 755 DoujinSoft-data/
 ```
 Drop the WAR into your tomcat webapps directory to start deployment.

+If you have a tomcat installed to `/usr/local/tomcat`, you can use the provided `dev-server.sh` script to start a DoujinSoft instance.
+Keep in mind said script will overwrite your ROOT.war, and requires the `/home/doujinsoft` directory to exist.

 ## Adding .mio files